JoyZadan/shop-kbeauty/README.md

 ![Shop K-Beauty's Products SKUs format at a glance](./documentation/features/sku-format.png)

 ## **Defensive Programming**
-To keep the site secure and protected against a brute force attack or attempts to access pages reserved solely based on user permission level, defensive programming was at the forefront of the development.
+To keep the site secure and protected against a brute force attack or attempts to access pages reserved solely based on user permission levels, defensive programming was at the forefront of the development.

 * I implemented login_required functionality across relevant views and templates.
 * On specific views.py files, I made sure to check if the user is authenticated and when required, the user's permission level.